Meowmixforme/Kaggle_Machine_Learning_Projects/README.md

-## Project 2: Medical Appointment No-Shows in BrazilAdd commentMore actions
+## Project 2: Medical Appointment No-Shows in BrazilAdd

 ### Overview
 This project analyses a dataset of medical appointments in Brazil to predict patient no-shows using advanced machine learning techniques.
 The implementation uses R for data processing, feature engineering, and ensemble model development.
 The primary objective is to identify factors that contribute to appointment no-shows and develop a predictive model that healthcare facilities can use to reduce missed appointments.